MichaelThamm/career-cheat-sheets/Information-Technology/Linux/Setup.md

 # Disks and Mounting List
-- df -h
-- fdisk -l
-- lsblk -f
+- df -h `Display the filesystem's space utilization - internal accounting done as blocks are allocated and freed`
+- du -h `command adds up the space used by the files that you specified`
+- [lsblk](https://man7.org/linux/man-pages/man8/lsblk.8.html) `lists information about the specified block devices`
 - [Mounting A Disk](https://unix.stackexchange.com/questions/92803/there-are-4-ssds-but-df-only-listed-one-why)
 - [Add To /etc/fstab For Mount On Boot](https://askubuntu.com/questions/303497/adding-an-entry-to-fstab)
-- sudo du -a /home | sort -n -r | head - n 10
-`Get the 10 largest directories in /home`
+- sudo fdisk /dev/sda `modify the partition table for sda (all changes can be undone unless w command is used)`
+- e2fsck -f /dev/sda1 `check the filesystem integrity`
+- resize2fs /dev/sda1 `resize to file system`

-# Directory List
+# Directory Actions
 - ls
 - ls -al
-- cd </dir>
+- cd < /dir >
 - cd ..
 - cd ~
 - mkdir
+- sudo du -a /home | sort -n -r | head - n 10 `Get the 10 largest directories in /home`

 # Check Active Sessions
 - w